gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 --- abstract

-This document describes the a methos for addying encryption support for the Stream Control Transmission Protocol (SCTP).
+This document describes a method for adding encryption support to the Stream Control Transmission Protocol (SCTP).
+SCTP Encryption Chunk is intended to enable communications privacy for applications that use SCTP as their transport protocol and allows applications to communicate in a way that is designed to prevent eavesdropping and detect tampering or message forgery.

-SCTP Encryption Chunk provides communications privacy for applications that use SCTP as their transport protocol and allows client/server applications to communicate in a way that is designed to prevent eavesdropping and detect tampering or message forgery.
+The crypto chunk defined here in is one half of a complete solution.
+Where a companion specification is required to define how the content of the crypto chunk is encrypted, authenticated and protected against replay, as well as how keymanagement is accomplised.

-Applications using SCTP Encryption Chunk can exploit all transport features provided by SCTP and its extensions.
+Applications using SCTP Encryption Chunk can use all transport features provided by SCTP and its extensions.

 --- middle